Vibhu-Dhyani/FaceDetectionAI/README.md

 2-		Face_Detection_Live.py - From a video  or WebCam

-(Make sure to mark startup project accdngly)
+(Make sure to mark startup file accdngly)

 Thx.